k8-g/T1A3-App/readme.md

 ## R8.
 Help Documentation

-See [Help Documentation.md](docs/Help%20Documentation.md) for how to install and use app
+See [docs/Help Documentation.md](docs/Help%20Documentation.md) for how to install and use app

 ### Packages used: